haydarmiezanie/ManufakturindoCrawler/README.md

 ## Limitation

-This crawler is only example how to crawl data from Glints.
+This crawler is only example how to crawl data from Klikalamat.
 This method work's very efficient.

 ## Authors